Player piano: 1950–present

-During the early 1950s, a number of collectors began to collect player pianos and all the other instruments of the 1920s and earlier.
-Among them was Frank Holland, who formed his collection while working in Canada.
-On returning to England, he located a number of like-minded enthusiasts and started to hold meetings at his house in west London.
-In 1959 this was formalized as 'The Player Piano Group'.
-By the early 1960s, Frank Holland had formed the British Piano Museum (now the Musical Museum) in Brentford.
+In the early 1950s, player pianos and other instruments of the 1920s and earlier became collectable.
+An enthusiast, Frank Holland, who had collected player pianos while working in Canada, returned to England and held meetings of like-minded enthusiasts at his house in London.
+In 1959 this gathering was formalized as 'The Player Piano Group', and in the early 1960s Holland founded the British Piano Museum (now the Musical Museum) in Brentford.

-In America, another collector was Harvey Roehl, who was so enthused by the players that in 1961 he published a book called Player Piano Treasury.
-This sold by the tens of thousands, and was followed by books on how to rebuild and restore these instruments.
-Roehl's Vestal Press was a major driving force in raising awareness of the player piano within the general population.

-Other societies worldwide were formed to preserve and study all aspects of mechanical music, such as the Musical Box Society International (MBSI) and the Automatic Musical Instruments Collector's Association (AMICA) in the USA.
+In America, another collector, Harvey Roehl, published a book called Player Piano Treasury in 1961.
+This sold in large numbers and was followed by books published by Roehl's Vestal Press on how to rebuild and restore the instruments.
+Other societies were formed worldwide to preserve and study all aspects of mechanical music, among them the Musical Box Society International (MBSI) and the Automatic Musical Instruments Collector's Association (AMICA) in the USA.

-In 1961, Max Kortlander died of a heart attack, and QRS was run by his wife until she sold the company to Ramsi Tick in 1966, who focussed on limiting losses rather than widening profits.
-QRS's presence ensured that owners of newly awakened players could purchase rolls of the latest titles, so ensuring that the instrument remained current, not just a historical curiosity.

-The revival of interest in player pianos in the 1960s, lead to the production of player pianos to start again.
-Aeolian revived the Pianola, albeit this time in a small spinet piano suited to post-war housing.
-Other manufacturers followed, and production has continued intermittently ever since.
-QRS today offers a traditional player piano in its Story and Clark piano.
+The revival of interest in player pianos in the 1960s led to renewed production.
+Aeolian revived the Pianola, this time in a small spinet piano suited to post-war housing, and other manufacturers followed.
+QRS offered a traditional player piano in its Story and Clark piano.
+Early enthusiasts could often get by with limited patching and repairs, although original 1920s instruments could still be found in working order.
+Complete rebuilding of old instruments to original condition became possible.

-In recent years, there has been greater focus on full rebuilding as original instruments.
-Early enthusiasts could often get by with limited patching, but the repair requirements have slowly risen, although to this day it is possible to find original 1920s instruments that still work.

 Types

-While there are many minor differences between manufacturers, a player piano is a piano that contains a manually controlled pneumatically operating piano player mechanism.
-It is intended that the operator manually manipulates the control levers in order to produce a musical performance.
-Various aids to the human operator were developed:
+A player piano is a piano that contains a manually controlled, pneumatically operated piano player mechanism.
+The operator manipulates control levers to produce a musical performance.
+Various aids were developed: